top of page

 6. The family can start the enrichment activity scheduled for the day: art study, art project, foreign language, or journaling assignment (journaling assignments are provided by the curriculum).

-LINKS TO SHEET MUSIC FOR HYMNS
+LINKS TO SHEET MUSIC / AUDIO FILES FOR HYMNS

 1) Week 1 - St. Basil (Jan.
 1)